-Electricity is an incredible technology that allows us to power our homes, but it can be a dangerous hazard if it is not to code or installed properly.
+Electricity is an incredible technology that allows us to power our homes, but it can be a dangerous hazard if it is not installed properly.
 Faulty electrical can cause electrical fires in your home if they are not dealt with promptly.
-Because electricity is so dangerous, it’s important that it is always installed by a licensed electrician like Cooper Electrical Contracting in Vancouver.
+Because electricity is so dangerous, it’s important that it is always installed by a licensed electrician like Stapleton Electric Inc. in Burnaby.

 Warning signs something is wrong with your electrical system.

 Flickering lights: If your lights are flickering, it could mean that there is either an issue with the fixture or loose wiring where it’s installed.
-You can replace the fixture entirely, or if you’re unsure what the problem is, call Cooper Electrical Contracting to inspect and fix it for you.
+You can replace the fixture entirely.
+If you’re unsure what the problem is, call Stapleton Electric to inspect and fix it for you.

 Outlets and switches that feel hot: That heat means that there is too much of an electrical load going into that outlet or switch.
 It can also mean a loose splice or that the wiring is too small to handle the load.
 Protect yourself and your home by contacting an electrician to fix it.

 The breaker is constantly tripping: Your breaker trips as a safety feature when there is too large of an electrical load operating on the circuit.
 If it continually trips, even after resetting it, you either have an issue with the breaker itself or the circuit is carrying too much.
-Either way, you should call Cooper Electrical Contracting to inspect and repair it before it starts a fire in your house.
+Either way, you should call Stapleton Electric to inspect and repair it before it starts a fire in your house.

 You smell burning when you walk into a room: If you smell burning but can’t locate the source, call an electrician right away!
 Faulty or damaged wiring will initially cause a burning smell before it becomes a fire.
 Turn off the power until an electrician can come check it out and make the repair.